nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Configuring_Dask-MPI_jobs.md

 ## Slurm script

-Replace "&lt;project ID&gt;" with your project ID number and use the "sbatch" command to submit this Slurm script and run the test code on 3 MPI ranks:
+Replace `PROJECTID` with your project ID number and use the `sbatch` command to submit this Slurm script and run the test code on 3 MPI
+ranks:

     #!/bin/bash
+    #SBATCH --account=PROJECTID
     #SBATCH --time=00:01:00
-    #SBATCH --hint=multithread
     #SBATCH --ntasks=3
     #SBATCH --cpus-per-task=1
     #SBATCH --mem-per-cpu=512M